Moir\'e Folded Helical States at the Interfaces of Heterostructures: Helical fluctuations

-\end{widetext} where $E_{n}(k)$ are the miniband energies, and $f(E)$ is the Fermi-Dirac distribution at finite temperature $T$.
+where $E_{n}(k)$ are the miniband energies, and $f(E)$ is the Fermi-Dirac distribution at finite temperature $T$.
 A pronounced maximum in $\chi_{\mathrm{hel}}^{(0)}(\kappa)$ indicates collective fluctuations in the helicity channel and reveals the characteristic momentum profile of the leading helical mode.
-This determines whether the noninteracting band structure shaped by moiré modulation and proximity-induced SOC is inherently inclined toward helical instabilities, thereby supplying the microscopic basis for helical phases to develop once additional symmetry-breaking fields or interactions are applied.

-Fig.\ref{f4}(a,b) presents the helical susceptibility for $\delta=\frac{19}{20}$ and $\delta=\frac{17}{20}$ at $\alpha=t$.
+This determines whether the noninteracting band structure shaped by moiré modulation and proximity-induced SOC is inherently inclined toward helical instabilities, thereby supplying the microscopic basis for helical phases to develop once additional symmetry-breaking fields or interactions are applied. \\ Fig.\ref{f4}(a,b) presents the helical susceptibility for $\delta=\frac{19}{20}$ and $\delta=\frac{17}{20}$ at $\alpha=t$.
 For $\delta=0.95$, a pronounced maximum appears at $\kappa=0$, indicating a propensity toward a uniform helical phase.
 Lowering the modulation to $\delta=0.85$ substantially alters the profile of the static helicity susceptibility $\chi_{\mathrm{hel}}(\kappa)$.
-For stronger modulation, the uniform mode at $\kappa=0$ persists, but the susceptibility exhibits pronounced symmetric peaks at $\pm \kappa^*$, demonstrating that the leading helical fluctuations are shifted to a finite wave vector.
-This behavior marks a transition from an essentially uniform helicity response to an emerging helical density-wave state.
+For stronger modulation, the uniform mode at $\kappa=0$ persists, but the susceptibility exhibits symmetric peaks at $\pm \kappa^*$, demonstrating that the leading helical fluctuations are shifted to a finite wave vector.
+This behavior marks a tendency for a transition from an essentially uniform helicity response to an emerging helical density-wave state.

-In order to probe frequency resolved fluctuations of helicity transport \cite{burkov2010spin,sinova2004universal}, we consider the dynamical susceptibility associated with the helicity current operator. \begin{widetext}
+In order to probe frequency resolved fluctuations of helicity transport \cite{burkov2010spin,sinova2004universal}, we consider the dynamical susceptibility associated with the helicity current operator.

-\end{widetext} which is the retarded current–current correlator.
+which is the retarded current–current correlator.
 The vertex $\Gamma^{\mathrm{hel}}_{J,nm}(k,k+\kappa) = \langle n,k|\hat J_{\mathrm{hel}}(k)|m,k+\kappa\rangle$ is the momentum dependent helicity current matrix element.
 The imaginary part of the susceptibility, $\Im \chi^{\mathrm{hel}}_{J}(\kappa,\omega)$, represents the absorption spectrum of helicity current fluctuations \cite{fetter2012quantum} and quantifies the phase space of particle–hole excitations \cite{burkov2010spin}, thereby capturing both the band-structure kinematics and the internal helicity texture of the minibands.